 - Personal care items

 The secure construction of today's homes also contributes greatly to inferior IAQ.
-Upgrades like weather stripping and storm doors are made to lower heating and cooling costs.
-However, they also block enough ventilation by keeping inside air in and outdoor air out.
-The consequence may be a buildup of fumes in your house.
+Upgrades like weather stripping and storm doors are created to lower heating and cooling costs.
+However, they also stop enough ventilation by keeping inside air in and outdoor air out.
+The consequence could be a buildup of fumes in your residence.

-Inferior IAQ can be a direct or indirect source of several health problems.
-Medical groups report that nearly half of all sicknesses are linked or worsened by indoor air pollution.
+Bad IAQ can be a direct or indirect trigger of several health problems.
+Medical groups report that nearly half of all sicknesses are tied or worsened by indoor air pollution.

-Chemicals inside your house can cause flu-like symptoms including headaches, nausea and respiratory irritation.
+Vapors inside your residence can result in flu-like symptoms including headaches, nausea and respiratory irritation.
 It can also trigger allergies and asthma.

-Adequate ventilation also is an important part of improving indoor air quality, because it lowers the concentration of indoor pollutants.
+Enough ventilation also is an important part of improving indoor air quality, as it decreases the concentration of indoor pollutants.